+SUPPORTERS SAY:

-SUPPORTERS SAY: CSHB 3138 would help law enforcement investigate and prosecute money laundering crimes in Texas.
+SB 1451 would help law enforcement investigate and prosecute money laundering crimes in Texas.
 Criminals who launder money engage in a practice known as "structuring" in an attempt to fly under the radar.
-This practice involves depositing money in small increments to avoid reporting their transactions and to evade the Bank Secrecy Act.
-This practice is becoming insidious and popular among money launderers because it cannot be prosecuted under Texas law.
-CSHB 3138 would close that loophole, giving law enforcement the power it needs to prosecute money launderers and criminal organizations.
+This involves depositing money in small increments to avoid reporting the transactions, in violation of federal regulations that require anyone who executes a cash transaction of \$10,000 or more to file a currency transaction report.
+The crime occurs contemporaneously with the transfer of the money, which precludes it from the current definition of "proceeds" under the Penal Code.
+The practice is becoming insidious and popular among money launderers because it is nearly impossible to prosecute under Texas law.
+By expressly providing that transfer of proceeds used in the commission of a criminal act constitutes a state money laundering offense, SB 1451 would close that loophole, giving law enforcement the power to prosecute money launderers and criminal organizations.

 The bill would allow peace officers to keep up with criminals who tried to stay one step ahead.
-Sometimes in the process of searching for contraband, peace officers will discover that the property has disappeared or has been sent to another state.
-Law enforcement frequently relies on information or evidence that is dated, which gives criminal organizations an edge to destroy or remove evidence or sell contraband and buy clean property instead.
-CSHB 3138 would mitigate the effects of this advantage by allowing law enforcement to seize substitute property if they were unable to find contraband.
+Sometimes in searching for contraband, peace officers discover that the property has disappeared or been sent to another state.
+Law enforcement frequently relies on dated information or evidence, giving criminal organizations an edge to destroy or remove evidence or sell contraband and buy clean property.
+SB 1451 would mitigate this advantage by allowing law enforcement to seize substitute property if they were unable to find contraband.
 The bill would provide protections to ensure that peace officers and law enforcement did not recover more than the value of the contraband for which they were looking.

+OPPONENTS

-OPPONENTS SAY: CSHB 3138 would make it easier for law enforcement to forfeit a person's property.
-By allowing for forfeiture of substitute property, the bill could allow law enforcement to seize a person's home or belongings that had been purchased with lawful proceeds.
+SB 1451 would make it easier for law enforcement to subject a person's bill could allow law enforcement to seize a person's home or belongings that had been purchased with lawful proceeds.
 Only contraband and illegally obtained property should be subject to forfeiture.
 This bill would have a serious detrimental effect on the property rights of Texans.